Adult tapeworms, which live in people's intestine, usually cause no symptoms, but they may cause abdominal discomfort, diarrhea, and weight loss.

 As in animal intermediate hosts, the eggs develop into spheres containing larvae (oncospheres) when they reach the intestine.
 The spheres penetrate the intestinal wall and travel to the brain, muscles, other organs, or tissue under the skin, where they form cysts.
 In people, this form of the disease is called cysticercosis.

-Although tapeworms in the intestine usually cause no symptoms, some people experience upper abdominal discomfort, diarrhea, and other symptoms.
+Although adult tapeworms in the intestine usually cause no symptoms, some people experience upper abdominal discomfort, diarrhea, and other symptoms.
 Occasionally, people with a tapeworm can feel a piece of the worm move out through the anus or see part of the ribbon-like tapeworm in stool.
 The dwarf tapeworm is more likely than other tapeworms to cause abdominal symptoms such as nausea, vomiting, diarrhea, abdominal discomfort, loss of appetite, and weight loss.

 The fish tapeworm can cause anemia because it absorbs vitamin B12, which is necessary for red blood cells to be produced.